Pierre Cauchon: Alliance with the English

+By 1423, Bishop Cauchon became King Henry VI of England's personal counsellor.

-Bishop Cauchon spent most of the next two years in service to the king.
-He returned to his diocese with the deaths of Charles VI and Henry V. He departed for a visit to Rheims in 1429 when Joan of Arc and the French army approached for the coronation of Charles VII.
+He spent most of the next two years in service to the king.
+He returned to his diocese with the deaths of Kings Charles VI and Henry V. He departed for a visit to Reims in 1429 when Joan of Arc and the French army approached for the coronation of King Charles VII.
 Cauchon had always allied with the opposition to Charles VII.
 Shortly after the coronation, the French army threatened Cauchon's diocese.
 He went to Rouen, seat of the English government in France.

 The English regent, the Duke of Bedford, was anxious to preserve the claim of his nephew and charge Henry VI of England, grandson of Charles VI and nephew of Charles VII, to the throne of France, as per the Treaty of Troyes.
 Cauchon escorted Henry from London to Rouen as part of a clerical delegation.
 Shortly after he returned, he learned that Joan of Arc had been taken captive near Compiègne.
 The Burgundians held her at the keep of Beaulieu near Saint-Quentin.

 Cauchon played a leading role in negotiations to gain Joan of Arc from the Burgundians for the English.
 He was well paid for his efforts.
 Cauchon claimed jurisdiction to try her case because Compiègne was in his diocese of Beauvais.